 What’s an Exchange Account Anyway?

-Exchange is an email-based collaborative communications server for organizations.
-It uses a syncing style similar but not the same as IMAP to sync emails, contacts, calendars and other features.
+An exchange account is an email-based collaborative communications server for organizations.
+It uses a syncing style similar but not the same as IMAP to sync emails, contacts, calendars, and other features.
 Exchange’s syncing feature is called “Exchange ActiveSync.”
 And the most typical email clients used for Exchange are Microsoft’s Outlook.

 The biggest difference between IMAP and Exchange are the servers that store email.
 IMAP uses a remote mail server, while Exchange users Microsoft Servers.
 When you add an Exchange ActiveSync account, your Mail, Contacts, Calendars, Reminders, and Notes all sync to your iPhone or iDevice.

 Typically, your iDevice finds your Exchange Server with some basic account information.
 However, you might need to enter additional server information.
 Contact your Exchange Server administrator if you need specific details and information, such as Server and Domain info, to connect your iDevice to your company’s particular Exchange Server.

 Tap Settings > Accounts & Passwords (or Mail for older iOS), and select your Exchange account.
 Then tap Account Info to edit your configuration.
 This is also where you set up automatic out-of-office replies and change how often you want Mail to sync.
 By default, Mail syncs every seven days, so chances are you want to update this setting.

 Unable to Verify Information: Before You Try Anything, Try This